amirh0ss3in/SoME4/script.md

 The same is true if their roles were reversed.

 And if they both choose –1, the product is once again +1.
-They still 'agree', in this case, on "no".
-So the product *s₁* times *s₂* gives us a wonderfully elegant way to tell whether they agree or not.
+They still agree — but this time, on saying "no." So the product *s₁* times *s₂* gives us an elegant way to tell whether they agree or not.

 ### Introducing Tension